irnaftar/Project_Data_Job_Analysis_SQL/README.md

 # Introduction
-As a move into this data job market, the data analyzed focused on Data Analyst roles.
+As I move into this data job market, the data analyzed focused on Data Analyst roles.
 The project explores top-paying jobs, in demand skills, and where high demand skills meets high salaru in Data analutics.

 SQL queries?
 Check them out here: [Open project_sql](./project_sql/)